craftercms/docs/source/developers/projects/engine/api/script-sandbox-configuration.rst

      .. code-block::

         class Test {
-          private String message
+          private String theMessage

-          public String getTheMessage() {
+          public String getMessage() {
-             return this.message
+             return this.theMessage
           }
         }

         def t = new Test()
-        t.message = "this is a test"
+        t.theMessage = "this is a test"

-        return t.getTheMessage()
+        return t.getMessage()

      |